 The Potential Damage From High Humidity

 Mold And Mildew: Humidity in excess of 60% is considered high and can begin to cause several costly issues in your home.
 One of the most concerning issues is the growth of mold and mildew.
 These are microscopic fungi that need moisture to grow.
-You might notice mildew ass a grey or white patch on a shower, tub, or shower curtain in a constantly damp or moist bathroom.
+You might notice mildew as a grey or white patch on a shower, tub, or shower curtain in a constantly damp or moist bathroom.
 Mold is more colorful and can appear as red, black, or green splotches.
 The mold is more aggressive and will penetrate deep into the material and cause significantly more damage to the surface.
 But the biggest concern is that mold often triggers asthma or other allergic reactions in humans and pets.

 Damage To Finish Surfaces: Paint and wallpaper are also subject to damage from high humidity.
 You could notice peeling or flaking paint or wallpaper peeling or bubbling due to the increased moisture in the air.
 When you encounter these issues in your home, it is essential to correct the moisture issue before fixing the damage to the finishes.

-Wood Damage: All of the wooden items in your home, from flooring to floors and cabinetry, can be damaged by too much moisture.
+Wood Damage: All of the wooden items in your home, from flooring to doors and cabinetry, can be damaged by too much moisture.
 Dampness can cause the wood to swell and begin to rot.
 Floors that are heaved or bulging, doors that do not close properly, and decaying furniture are all indications that the air is too humid.
 Without fast action, the wood items in your home can be ruined and will need to be replaced when the moisture issue is corrected.

 Correcting High Humidity